askman-dev/askman-chrome-extension/README.md

-# AskMan
+# Askman

-AskMan is an open-source browser extension that connects AI to web pages, providing a context-aware chat interface.
-Designed for seamless integration, AskMan allows users to ask questions about the current page and receive relevant answers directly within their browsing experience.
+Askman is an open-source browser extension that connects AI to web pages, providing a context-aware chat interface.
+Designed for seamless integration, Askman allows users to ask questions about the current page and receive relevant answers directly within their browsing experience.

 > <img src="public/icon@2x.svg" width="32px" alt="logo" />
 >